shadowhand/latitude/docs/engines.md

 expressions, preventing the usage of character ranges.

 _**Note**: This engine relies on features found in SQL Server 2012 and above._

+## SQLite Engine

+The SQLite engine is `Latitude\QueryBuilder\Engine\SqliteEngine`.
+This engine converts boolean values into small integers because SQLite does not have a separate boolean storage class.
+Instead, boolean values are stored as
+integers: `0` (false) and `1` (true).